ConnectedLib/connectedlib10/modules/assessment/section-3-0.md

 subsection: three
 ---

-In this section, you will learn what mentoring is and how it can support connected learning in the library.
+In this section, you will learn what evaluation means and how you can use it to inform decisions about your connected learning programs.

 <div class="objectives">
 <p>After completing this section, you will be able to...</p>